marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 ## Sanitizers
 * sanitizers are compiler addons
-* missing init of memory, somethign was freed and then accessed later; big potential to shot yourself in the back
+* missing init of memory, something was freed and then accessed later; big potential to shoot yourself in the back
 * with sanitizers and c++ it becomes really hard to write crappy code
 * evolution of valgrind
 * available ones: